Identifying Who Manufactured Your Racks and Why It Matters

 - Inherited systems from previous tenants or expansions add mystery.

-- Discontinued brands, like Triple A, Frick Gallagher, and Artco, are no longer made.
+- Discontinued brands, such as Triple A, Frick Gallagher, and Artco, are no longer manufactured.

 - Mixed inventories often include Interlake pallet racks, Frazier racking, and custom-built racks.